Loepker-James/enforce-rules/CONTRIBUTING.md

 ### Design Principles
 - PER must remain fully backwards compatible.
 - All keywords must be additive; never modify existing keyword behavior.
+(Unless it is one of the exceptions seen earlier)
 - Error messages must be explicit and never silent.

 ### Roadmap